psychemedia/finn-resources/src/lay-oisin-land-youth.md

 > 9, Anglesea-st., Dublin Jan.
 20th, 1859.
 >
 > Sir,
-> There is a similar legend to that related in the following poem told of Oisin's descent, and living for three hundred years in UAftb ija Caojiac 5lAffe (the cavern of the grey sheep), a large cave which is situated at C'oolagarronroe, Kilbenny, near Mitchclstown, in the county of Cork.
+> There is a similar legend to that related in the following poem told of Oisin's descent, and living for three hundred years in UAftb ija Caojiac 5lAffe (the cavern of the grey sheep), a large cave which is situated at C'oolagarronroe, Kilbenny, near Mitchelstown, in the county of Cork.
 After the printing of this poem had been decided upon, I wrote to Mr. William Williams of Dungarvan, who is a native of the district, for in- formation respecting any legendary lore connected with this cave, from whom I received the following answer, as being current among the peasantry.
 >
 > J. O'D.